Gorle19/http-monitor-py/README.md

 # http-monitor-py
-Implementation using Python BPF library of a simple HTTP monitor
+Implementation using Python BPF library of a simple HTTP monitor.